 After completing the course

 - you have a broad knowledge of human anatomy and the function of some organ systems (skin, peripheral nervous, skeletal, muscular, and endocrine systems, excluding sex hormones)

 - you have broad knowledge of and can apply this in the understanding of the molecular mechanisms of drug actions related to the aforementioned organ systems, including target molecules and signaling pathways

 - you have broad knowledge of the relationship between physiology, pathophysiology and drug interactions with the target molecules, as well as treatment in selected therapeutic areas (skin diseases, glaucoma, thyroid diseases)

 - you can communicate oral/written information to fellow students and provide information on the molecular and cellular mechanisms of drugs in an understandable manner

 - you are familiar with test systems for drugs and can perform simple laboratory trials under supervision to investigate drug effects, calculate concentrations, evaluate results from simple experiments, and understand the relationship between drug concentrations, effects and side effects

-The course is only available to students enrolled at the School of Pharmacy at the University of Oslo.
+The course is only available to students enrolled at the Department of Pharmacy at the University of Oslo.